huangwx8/EnglishNotes/IELTS ACADEMIC 14-4 WRITING TASK 1.md

 The redevelopment in the east of the park is even more significant.
 In the past, a pond situated in the northeastern corner, however, it was developed into a play area for children's entertainment.
 In the southeast, we can see a nice water feature, a glasshouse used to be in the same place.
 Additionally, near the water feature, an extra entrance is constructed, facilitating people from underground car park.

 **The eastern section of Grange Park ==has seen substantial improvements==.
 In the past, a pond occupied the northeastern corner.
 However, thoughtful redevelopment has transformed this space into a lively play area for children. ==Moving southeast,== we encounter a delightful water feature. ==Previously==, a glasshouse stood here, but it has been relocated. ==Adjacent== to the water feature, an additional entrance has been constructed. ==This entrance provides convenient access for park-goers arriving from the underground car park==.**

+Object (is situated in)/(stand in)/(occupy) somewhere

+Object features object

+Object (is replaced with)/(have given way to) object

+In the (western part/area/region)/(west)

+Fast forward to today

+Moving southward

+Adjacent to

+Place has seen substantial improvements